History of phycology: W.H. Harvey

-Willian Henry Harvey (1811–1866), Keeper of the Herbarium and professor in botany at Trinity College, Dublin, was one of the most distinguished algologists of his time (Papenfuss, 1976 p.
+William Henry Harvey (1811–1866), Keeper of the Herbarium and professor in botany at Trinity College, Dublin, was one of the most distinguished algologists of his time (Papenfuss, 1976 p.
 26).
-Apart from Ireland he visited South Africa, the Atlantic seaboard of America as far south as the Florida Keys on the east coast of North America and Australia (1854–1856).
-Between 1853 and 1856 he visited Ceylon, Australia and New Zealand and various parts of the South Pacific (Huisman, 2000 & Papenfuss, 1976).
-His collection in Australia resulted in one of the most extensive collections of marine plants and it inspired others (Huisman, 2000).
-He published: Nereis Australis Or Algae of the Southern Ocean in 1847–1849 and in 1846–51 his Phycologia Britannica appeared.
-His Nereis Boreali-Americana was published in three parts (1852–1858) this was the first, and still is (1976) is the only marine algal flora of North America as it includes taxa from the Pacific coast (Papenfuss, 1976 p.
+Apart from Ireland, he visited South Africa; the Atlantic seaboard of America as far south as the Florida Keys on the east coast of North America; and Australia (1854–1856).
+Between 1853 and 1856, he visited Ceylon, Australia and New Zealand and various parts of the South Pacific (Huisman, 2000 & Papenfuss, 1976).
+His collection in Australia resulted in one of the most extensive collections of marine plants, and it inspired others (Huisman, 2000).
+He published Nereis Australis Or Algae of the Southern Ocean in 1847–1849 and in 1846–1851, his Phycologia Britannica appeared.
+His Nereis Boreali-Americana was published in three parts (1852–1858).
+This was the first, and still is (in 1976), the only marine algal flora of North America, as it includes taxa from the Pacific coast (Papenfuss, 1976 p.
 27).
-His five-volume Phycologia Australica was published in 1858 to 1863.
+His five-volume Phycologia Australica was published in 1858–1863.
 These volumes remain to this day a most important reference to Australian algae (Huisman, 2000).

 His primary herbarium is in Trinity College, Dublin (TCD).
-However large collections of Harvey material are to be found in the Ulster Museum (BEL) (Morton, 1977; Morton, 1981);Morton, O. 1981.
-American algae collected by W.H.Harvey and others, in the Ulster Museum Herbarium.
-Taxon: 30:867–868 University of St Andrews (STA) and National Herbarium of Victoria (MEL), Melbourne, Australia (May, 1977).
-Many of the collectors of this period sent, and exchanged, specimens freely one to another, as a result Harvey's books show a remarkable knowledge of the distribution of algae elsewhere in the world.
+However, large collections of Harvey's material are to be found in the Ulster Museum (BEL) (Morton, 1977; Morton, 1981); University of St Andrews (STA); and National Herbarium of Victoria (MEL), Melbourne, Australia (May 1977).
+Many of the collectors of this period sent, and exchanged, specimens freely one to another; as a result, Harvey's books show a remarkable knowledge of the distribution of algae elsewhere in the world.
 His Phycologia Britannica lists species recorded and collected from various parts of the British Isles.
-For example, he notes William Thompson (1805–1852), William McCalla (c.1814–1849), John Templeton (1766–1825) and D. Landsborough (1779–1854) who collected, as he did, from distinct sites in Ireland.
-The collections of these botanists, and many others, are represented separately by collections in the Ulster Museum (BEL).
+For example, he notes William Thompson (1805–1852), William McCalla (c.
+1814–1849), John Templeton (1766–1825) and D. Landsborough (1779–1854) who collected, as he did, from distinct sites in Ireland.
+The collections of these botanists, and many others, are represented separately by collections in the Ulster Museum.